How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 Great Forest experts crafted this giant bird sculpture for a corporate client using discarded paper to illustrate the transformational beauty of recycling.
 The sculpture, which was displayed in the building lobby, sparked a lot of discussion.

 ESG (Environmental, Social and Governance) ratings have become an important barometer for investors.
-Gen Z and Millennials are also increasingly demanding social change accountability from companies, according to a decade of Deloitte surveys.
+At the same time, Gen Z and Millennials are increasingly demanding social and environmental accountability from companies, according to over a decade of Deloitte surveys.

-The point is, Earth day is a tremendous opportunity to educate your community about ways to take climate action at work, raise awareness about your sustainability achievements, and get buy-in from every level of your corporate hierarchy to reach your sustainability and Zero Waste goals.
+Earth Day is a tremendous opportunity to educate your community on how to take climate action at work, raise awareness of your sustainability efforts, and gain support across all levels of your organization to achieve your sustainability and Zero Waste goals.

 1) Reports and Pledges

-With increasing focus on ESG ratings, and with COVID restrictions dampening many in-person Earth Day activities, some companies have used Earth Day to announce company-wide-sustainability efforts and goals, or to launch their sustainability reports, which is what Johnson Controls and other companies did in 2020.
+With increasing focus on ESG ratings, some companies have used Earth Day to announce company-wide sustainability efforts, or to launch their sustainability reports, which is what Johnson Controls and other companies did in 2020.

 Businesses are also making their stand on climate change and other sustainability-related issues clearer.
 In a 2021 Earth Day LinkedIn post, UBS’s Head of Social Impact wrote that UBS’s goal was to be “the financial provider of choice for clients who wish to mobilize capital toward the achievement of the 17 Sustainable Development Goals (SDGs) and the orderly transition to a low-carbon economy.”